annabansi/elm_drupal_block/README.md

 ```bash
 $ git clone https://github.com/annabansi/elm_drupal_block.git
 ```
-Install the module, and place the Elm block e.g. to the Sidebar second.
+Install the module, and place the Elm block e.g. into the Sidebar second.